Maxogravo/Maxogravo/README.md

-Hi, I'm Max!

 # 🤩 My Favourite Projects
 - An emulator built for a custom 16-bit CPU with mini language
 - A Python Based Web Browser

-# ⚙️ What Am I Working On?

 # 🧠 What Are My Skills?
 - Python (Intermediate)